moderna/ma-image-resize-tool/README.md

         "defaultBuildTags" : "all"
     }
     ```
+   * "optimize" is an optional object which defines whether or not to run image optimizations (optipng and jpgtran).
+Set them false or delete an entry to avoid optimization.
+You can use all options documented on the optipng (http://gsp.com/cgi-bin/man.cgi?topic=optipng) and jpgtran (http://gsp.com/cgi-bin/man.cgi?topic=jpegtran) websites.
    * The "proportional" key is optional (default is false).
    * The "quality" key is optional.
    * The "options" key is optional and you can use any of the option functions documented here: https://aheckmann.github.io/gm/docs.html